ostatnicky/security/README.md

-security
+It's Security Time!
 ========

-A repository of web security tutorials
+A repository of web security tutorials.

+For now, look at https://github.com/ostatnicky/security/wiki